sagepublishing/sage_tools_social_science/docs/tools_whitepaper2.md

 For example, any new and existing tools should be tested on some standard datasets.
-We have already seen this happening with summarisation tools; the Connected Experience Lab^39^ based at Cornell University, with support from Oath and Google, developed a dataset of 1.3 million news articles to be used for testing, training, and evaluating summarisation algorithms (Grusky, Naaman, & Artzi,
+We have already seen this happening with summarisation tools; the [Connected Experience Lab](http://cx.jacobs.cornell.edu/) based at Cornell University, with support from Oath and Google, developed a dataset of 1.3 million news articles to be used for testing, training, and evaluating summarisation algorithms (Grusky, Naaman, & Artzi,